erikkallen/erikkallen.github.io/_projects/home_automation/home_automation.md

 layout: project
 title: Home Automation with Home-assistant.io
 date: 2016-04-28
+description: With this project I want to make my house more awesome.
+thumbnail: /images/home_automation.png
 ---
 I finally decided to start using my Rasberry Pi for more than streaming my movie collection.
 So after a quick search on the internet I found an awesome project called [Home assistant](http://home-assistant.io).